Trion formation and ordering in the attractive SU(3) Fermi-Hubbard model

 Here, the total heat capacity shows two peaks --- a narrow, tall peak which is almost entirely caused by the kinetic energy and a broader, shorter peak which has contributions from both components.
 The sharp kinetic energy peak coincides with the onset of CDW order, as shown by the behavior of \( S_{\rm cdw} \), and the critical temperature calculated by the invariant correlation ratio method.
 The behavior of \( \chi(T) \) near this transition temperature also shows that the trions form at similar temperatures to the CDW ordering, suggesting that the virtual dissociation process plays a role in stabilizing the trions near half-filling.

 \textit{Discussion and Conclusion ---} We have calculated properties of the SU(3) attractive FHM on a two-dimensional square lattice using the DQMC method.
 We observed a finite-temperature CDW phase, as well as a FL-TL crossover at finite-temperature, which sharpens to a QPT at zero temperature.
-These finite temperature results on a square lattice complement previous mean field \cite{honerkamp2004a,honerkamp2004}, dynamical mean field theory \cite{rapp2007,rapp2008,titvinidze2011} and self-energy functional \cite{inaba2009,inaba2011} studies along with quantum Monte Carlo results on a two-dimensional honeycomb lattice, restricted to half-filling \cite{xu2023}.
+These finite temperature results on a square lattice complement previous mean field \cite{honerkamp2004a,honerkamp2004}, dynamical mean field theory \cite{rapp2007,rapp2008,titvinidze2011} and self-energy functional \cite{inaba2009,inaba2011} studies along with quantum Monte Carlo results on a two-dimensional honeycomb lattice, restricted to half-filling \cite{xu2023,li2023,li2024}.

 The QPT indicated by the FL-TL crossover occurs across a wide range of \( \mu \) away from half-filling and appears to occur at a finite $U_c > 0$.
-This description is qualitatively similar to what we expect from the CSF to trion QPT for this model in higher dimensions, which has a critical $U_c > 0$. \cite{rapp2007,rapp2008}.
-For a useful comparison, we consider the attractive SU(2) FHM.
-While quasi-long-range superconducting order has been seen at finite temperature in the two-dimensional square lattice for the attractive SU(2) FHM \cite{moreo1991,paiva2004}, it is separated from the normal phase by a Kosterlitz-Thouless transition \cite{kosterlitz1973}.
-The transition temperature goes to zero at half filling but attains a finite value off of half-filling \cite{scalettar1989}.
-If a similar situation occurs for the attractive SU(3) case, we may be able to detect CSF order off half-filling at a low enough temperature and compare this transition to the QPT we have observed.
+This description is qualitatively similar to what we expect from the CSF to trion QPT for this model in higher dimensions, which has a critical $U_c > 0$ \cite{rapp2007,rapp2008}.
+On the other hand, $U_c = 0$ for this model in one dimension \cite{lecheminant2005,capponi2007,capponi2008}, where CSF order only appears in the ground state in the presence of SU(3)-breaking interaction terms \cite{azaria2009}.
+So, whether $U_c > 0$ in two dimensions is an open question.
+We believe signatures of potential CSF order would be detectable in finite-$T$ DQMC calculations.
+For a useful comparison, we consider the attractive SU(2) FHM on a square lattice.
+While quasi-long-range superconducting order has been seen at finite temperature in the attractive SU(2) FHM on a two-dimensional square lattice \cite{moreo1991,paiva2004} and bilayer square lattice \cite{prasad2014,prasad2022}, it is separated from the normal phase by a Kosterlitz-Thouless transition \cite{kosterlitz1973}.
+If a similar situation occurs for the attractive SU(3) case, we may be able to detect CSF order off half-filling (where the transition temperature may be finite \cite{scalettar1989}) and compare this transition to the FL-TL crossover \cite{inaba2009,inaba2011}).